justanotherbyte/imoog/README.md

 - Install a production asgi server of your choice.
 The 2 I recommend are [`hypercorn`](https://pypi.org/project/hypercorn/) and [`uvicorn`](https://pypi.org/project/uvicorn/).
 Installing their base packages will suffice.
 - To automatically install the respective dependencies, please run `pip install -r requirements.txt` in the directory where you wish to store your node.
 - It is recommended to house the `imoog` folder within another folder, as there are other files that come with this repo, that are not housed within the `imoog` folder.

+## Proxy
+---
+- In order to use this node cleanly, I recommend placing yourself behind a proxy server.
+One of the most popular choices is [`NGINX`](https://www.nginx.com/).

+## Caching + Cloudflare
+---
+- The Imoog Node handles a lot of the caching for you, however, a good next step would be to place your CDN on cloudflare.
+- Cloudflare has some awesome caching solutions.
+Also, overall, they make it easy to expose your CDN to the open-web.

 ## Uploading Files
 ---